Biography of Peter Falkenberg Brown

 For a faintly humorous look at Peter's genealogy, see his Family History, which is outlined on the bottom half of this page.

-Peter Falkenberg Brown is an author, columnist, publisher and public speaker whose niche speaking topic is "The Culture of Heart".
+Peter Falkenberg Brown is an author, columnist, publisher and public speaker whose niche speaking topic is "The Culture of Kindness".
 He is the co-founder and co-owner (with his beloved bride, Kimmy Sophia) of the World Community Press, located in Portland, Maine.
-WCP publishes "heartistic education curricula" and other literary works, including the online magazine, "Significato: nectar for the soul" and a selection of books.
+WCP publishes the online magazine, "Significato: nectar for the soul" and a selection of books.

 Peter is also a Perl, PHP and MySQL web database programmer.

-He is the author of the teenager curriculum on marriage preparation, abstinence and character education, called, The True Love Thing to Do.
-Peter and his wife, Kim, both write columns on family issues which are published on their web site.
+Peter and his wife, Kimmy Sophia, both write columns which are published on their web site.